shsagir/play-area-sync/docs/collaboration.md

 <!--  TODO: rewrite on passive owner launch -->

-We expect all Users to be involved in web development — this is true for agency- and startup-workflows.
+In general, we expect all Users to be involved in web development — this is true for agency- and startup-workflows.
 So the Dashboard boarding is designed for developers.
 In some real live business relationships the "client" is not a techie at all and just a passive business owner.

-There are two ways to do this this:
+There are two ways to do this this now (we have plans for something better):

 #### 1. The client signs up and invites the developer